Moving off? That’s not too difficult, surely?

 Dangers and pitfalls

-There are two main areas which catch out thousands of learners – they are incorrect signalling and delaying too long to move after the observations are complete.
+There are two main areas which catch out learners – incorrect signalling and delaying too long to move after the observations are complete.

-Signalling to move off should be extremely rare indeed.
-This cannot be stressed enough.
-Yet many ADIs still instruct trainees to apply a signal before even carrying out the correct observations.
-This is always, without question, a mistake.
-It will more than likely attract a driver error and could possible be elevated to a serious or dangerous error.
+Signalling to move off should be the exception rather than the rule.
+Unfortunately many driving instructors still tell their pupils to apply a signal before even carrying out the correct observations.
+This is a mistake.
+It could easily result in a driver error and could possibly be viewed as a serious fault.

-Consider this . . . you are waiting to move off, you signal to let oncoming traffic know that you intend to pull out . . . an oncoming driver from the rear, in your carriage way, considers your signal as an intention on your part to pull out into their path . . . they slow down due to the potential danger you present . . . or worse, swerve at the last second to avoid a possible collision if you do simply pull out…
+Why?
+Picture this: while you are waiting to move off you signal to let oncoming traffic know that you intend to pull out.
+The driver of the vehicle coming up behind you assumes (not unreasonably) you’re going to pull out into their path.
+They slow down due to the potential danger you present or worse, swerve at the last second to avoid a possible collision.
+So if a vehicle is coming up behind you and you’re not going to move off, don’t signal.

 - use the routine prepare, observe, move